graphprotocol/graph-node/docs/aggregations.md

-The `first` and `last` aggregation function calculate the first and last value in an interval by sorting the data by `id`; `graph-node` enforces correctness here by automatically setting the `id` for timeseries entities.
+The `first` and `last` aggregation function calculate the first and last value in an interval by sorting the data by `id`; `graph-node` enforces correctness hereby automatically setting the `id` for timeseries entities.

 #### Aggregation expressions